zrothauser/all-in-one-event-calendar/readme.txt

 * Fixed: Empty Calendar view caused by a MySQL error in the server log
 * Fixed: The last version was showing the event as "free event" unless you enter a ticket url
 * Fixed: "Cost" and "External Tickets URL" fields are no longer required for paid events
+* Fixed: Featured images appears on the Event details popup

 = Version 2.3.8 =
 * Improved Calendar views loading speed and caching